Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-2.md

 For some Django-based websites I worked on in the past, I had created and used a Django app called [Keep Sabbath](https://github.com/Correct-Syntax/Keep-Sabbath) which would redirect visitors, or show a banner stating that the e-commerce site was closed for the Sabbath day.

-I did something similar for Velocity Lapse, so that when the ``day == "Saturday"`` in the user's location, a screen would come up letting them know that they wouldn't be able to purchase until the next day.
+I did something similar for Velocity Lapse, so that a screen would come up letting them know that they wouldn't be able to purchase until the next day.

 The saying, *"A day of rest, a Sabbath request: please refrain from purchasing between sundown Friday and sundown Saturday."* was inspired by someone else's banner I had seen.

-#### Technical implementation
+#### Technical implementation of IAP

 Creating the PRO upgrade screen UI itself was one of the screen I most enjoyed implementing (for whatever reason).

 However, implementing the IAP integration itself proved to be a lengthy process.

 I decided to use [RevenueCat](https://revenuecat.com) to manage purchase validation, etc. rather than writing and maintaining my own web API to do so.

 Setting up a Google cloud service account and connecting it to RevenueCat for accessing the Play Store API on my behalf was a lengthy, but necessary process.

-Unfortunately, not everything in the docs for Flutter integration was as clear as I thought it should be.
+Unfortunately, not everything in the docs for Flutter RevenueCat integration was as clear as I thought it should be.

 The main culprit of the problems was Dart null safety.
-Many articles online didn't handle null safety and the snippets in the RevenueCat docs only went so far.
+Many articles online didn't handle null safety, and the snippets in the RevenueCat docs only went so far.
 For that reason, I may write a post in the future on how to implement RevenueCat with Flutter and Dart null safety.

-In the end I had a single in-app purchase for users to upgrade to Velocity Lapse PRO for $3.99 USD.
+Thankfully, I was familiar enough with Dart to figure it out.
+In the end, I had a single in-app purchase for users to upgrade to Velocity Lapse PRO for $3.99 USD.

 ### Updating the Google Play listing (again)

-Now that we had a pretty solid version of Velocity Lapse, I went and took updated screenshots of major screens of the app and created phone screenshots for the Google Play listing.
+Now that we had a pretty solid version of Velocity Lapse, I went and captured updated screenshots of major screens of the app and created phone screenshots for the Google Play listing.

 This time, I used a different style with a faded image behind the phone and screenshot mockup as well as a horizontal screenshot to better showcase the two capture modes.

-Since I had already been posting some of the timelapse videos I had captured on the official Velocity Lapse YouTube channel, I added one of the videos as the "feature video" for Google Play.
+For the months prior, I had been posting some of the timelapse videos I had captured to the official Velocity Lapse YouTube channel.
+I added one of the videos as the "feature video" for Google Play.
 In my opinion, just adding the video made the listing look a lot better than before.

-{{< figure src="/posts/journey-behind-velocity-lapse-2/google-play-listing-2.jpeg" alt="Velocity Lapse Google Play listing" caption="Updated Google Play listing" >}}

 ### Posting on Reddit

 I submitted a [Reddit post](https://www.reddit.com/r/androidapps/comments/xjve1u/velocity_lapse_create_your_own_time_lapse_videos/) to gather feedback regarding Velocity Lapse.
 The post received 700+ views in the first week.
-It did cause a surge of downloads and I did recieve some helpful feedback (albeit, not on Reddit itself).
+It caused a surge of downloads and I did recieve some helpful feedback (albeit, not on Reddit itself).

 ### Big features, big holdups